Fanzzzd/nextjs-jspdf-autotable/README.md

 ### PDF Viewing with react-pdf

-The project includes a PDF viewer component using react-pdf:
+The integrated PDF viewer component allows users to view generated PDFs directly in the browser:

 ```tsx
 import { useState } from 'react';